-Hosts Scannedis the total number of address in the scan IP address range.
+Hosts Scannedis the total number of addresses in the scan IP address range.

-Hosts aliveis the total number of hosts which are up or alive which is 6 in this example.
+Hosts aliveis the total number of hosts that are up or alive which is 6 in this example.

 We can also see that scan results are listed in the main windows.
 Live or up systems are colored as blue and down IP addresses are colored as red.

-Pingis the transmission time to ping IP address.
+Pingis the transmission time takes to ping to IP address.
 If the IP address is not live it will be shown as

-Portsare the ports which are listening for connection and open.
+Portsare the ports that are listening for connection and open.